-It wasn’t necessarily that Cain did something wrong, as he didn’t do it right.
+It wasn’t necessarily that Cain did something wrong; rather he didn’t do it right.
 He didn’t offer as much a Abel did.
 Abel offered a better sacrifice, and God took notice of him because of it.

 Abel went above and beyond in his offering to God.
 Maybe Abel’s offering was more heartfelt.
 Maybe Abel was more thankful to God.
 We don’t know.

 Cain might have felt that Abel was just “sucking up” to God.
 Abel was making him look bad, as if it was a competition for God’s attention.
-We think like that, don’t we?
 Maybe Cain thought, “I’m not going to suck up to God like that!”
 Right?
 Don’t we think like that sometimes?

 Of course, that is pride talking.

-Would Able have been inclined to think the same way if the shoe was on the other foot?
+Would Abel have been inclined to think the same way if the shoe was on the other foot?
+If God regarded Cain’s sacrifice, and not Abel’s, would Abel have responded the same way?
 We don’t know.
 We can’t really say.

 Did Abel just get lucky?
-Did he happen just to offer a better sacrifice.
+Did he just “happen” to offer a better sacrifice?
 Did he really know what he did “right”?
-Again, we don’t know, but I think it’s safe to say that Cain didn’t know what he did wrong.
-He might have made some assumptions, but I doubt his assumptions were very good.
+Again, we don’t know.

 Maybe Cain did know why God regarded Abel and his sacrifice, but he wasn’t willing to offer that much.
-I kind of doubt it, though.
-If Cain had known what the difference was between his sacrifice and Abel’s sacrifice, I don’t think he would have taken his anger out on Abel.
-Maybe he thought God was being arbitrary.
-Maybe he thought Abel had an unfair advantage.
-Maybe he thought God just liked Abel better.
+If Cain knew what the difference was between his sacrifice and Abel’s sacrifice, he really had no excuse, but we don’t know.

-Of course, that wasn’t the case at all.
-God tried to console and counsel Cain.
-He offered advice and hope, and he warned Cain of the danger of letting the sin crouching at the door get the best of him.
+In the text, though, we see that God tried to console and counsel Cain.
+He offered advice and hope.
+He warned Cain of the danger of letting the sin crouching at the door get the best of him.